 A newly thatched roof can take up to a month to build.
 If the roof is well-thatched, it will be completely waterproof.

-Two Surprising Places Where Thatched Roofing is Common
+2 Surprising Places Where Thatched Roofing is Common

 Let’s take a look at two surprising places where thatched roofing is still a common practice.